sunnyzanchi/tape-recorder/README.md

 Build
 -----
 1. Make sure gulp is installed globally. `npm i -g gulp` or `yarn add -g gulp`
+2. Run `yarn`
-2. Run `gulp`
+3. Run `gulp`
-3. App is running on port 3000 and listening for changes
+4. App is running on port 3000 and listening for changes

 Goals